 10. Title Insurance for the Buyer – $1,000

 If are there are any issues with the title to the home, title insurance protects the buyer in case there are any liens or other issues.

 The buyer pays for lender title insurance, but the seller is responsible for the buyer title insurance.
 The cost ranges between $750-$1000 depending on the purchase price of the home.

 11. Mortgage Payoff

 Your mortgage loan will be paid off with the money collected from the sale of the home.
 You will receive what is left over after all fees and costs are deducted.

-Even if you have moved out of the house you’re selling.
-You will need to continue paying for electric, gas, and water.
+Even if you have moved out of the house, you’re selling.
+You will need to continue paying for electricity, gas, and water.
 A home without electricity will be a very tough sell.

 14. Inspection Repairs

-Most likely the buyer will have a home inspection performed on the property.
-If the inspector finds any items that need to be repaired, the seller will need to pay to have repairs done prior to closing.
+Most likely, the buyer will have a home inspection performed on the property.
+If the inspector finds any items that need to be repaired, the seller will need to pay to have repairs done before closing.